 Whether it’s in the writing or the reading of poetry, there is a power to be found.
 Poetry is the most pure and honest form of writing that I know.
 It’s in poetry that we can share out deepest and most sincere feelings and beliefs.
 It’s in poetry that we can express ourselves honestly without fear of criticism.
 It’s in poetry that we can express the entire spectrum of human emotion.

 When we read poetry, we’re given the opportunity to look into another’s artistic soul.
 The poet let’s us into his heart and home.
 We gain insight into human nature and the world around us.
 We discover truth through poetry.
-Later in this post, I’d like to offer you some of my poetry as a free ebook.

-I’ve Been Writing Poetry For Most Of My Life
+I’ve Been Writing Poetry for Most of My Life

 I started writing poems as a teenager.
 I haven’t consistently written poems, but in 2014, I published a book of poems: Incandescent Man Walking.
 I’d like to share a poem from that collection with you: